About Our Dean

 Dean for Medical Education

-Dr. Holly J. Humphrey is Professor of Medicine and Dean for Medical Education at the University of Chicago.
+Dr. Holly J. Humphrey is the Ralph W. Gerard Professor in Medicine and Dean for Medical Education at the University of Chicago.
 In this role, she oversees medical education for students in the Pritzker School of Medicine and for residents and fellows in graduate medical education programs at the University of Chicago Medical Center.
 A 1983 Honors graduate of the Pritzker School of Medicine, Dr. Humphrey completed her internal medicine residency and pulmonary and critical care fellowship at The University of Chicago before joining the faculty in 1989.
 For fourteen years, she served as Director of the Internal Medicine Residency Program before moving to her current position in 2003.
 In 2006, Dr. Humphrey became the first clinician-educator at The University of Chicago awarded tenure.

 During her career at the university, Dr. Humphrey has launched numerous programs, including the Roadmap to Professionalism initiative to support and enhance the highest professional standards and a curriculum reform effort entitled The Pritzker Initiative: A Curriculum for the 21st Century.
 She has also launched the Pritzker Advising and Mentoring Societies in support of student life and the Bowman Society, which explores issues of health care disparities and provides mentoring for minority students, residents, and faculty.
 Dr. Humphrey was also instrumental in the development of new pipeline programs focused on preparing under-represented minority students for careers in medicine